JR-1991/Catalax/README.md

 ## Quickstart

-To develop a model, Catalax offers a user-friendly interface that comprises two core components: 'Species' and 'ODE'.
+To develop a model, Catalax offers a user-friendly interface that comprises two core components: `Species` and `ODE`.
 The former is utilized to specify the species of the model, while the latter is used to define its dynamics.
 Through the integration of these components, a robust model is created, which can be employed for inference purposes.
-Notably, Catalax automatically generates 'Parameter' objects from the extracted parameters, which can be leveraged to define priors and constraints for the model.
+Notably, Catalax automatically generates `Parameter` objects from the extracted parameters, which can be leveraged to define priors and constraints for the model.

 ```python
 from catalax import Model